Sea Dawg Charter

 Trip Pricing and Availabilities:

-Looking for the perfect introduction to Gulf Coast fishing?
-This 4-hour beginner-friendly charter out of Fort Morgan is exactly what you need.
-Captain Eddie specializes in making fishing fun and accessible for families, kids, and anyone who's never held a rod before.
-You'll leave from the Fort Morgan Boat Launch and spend your morning in some of the most productive inshore waters Alabama has to offer.
-No need to worry about gear, licenses, or even cleaning your catch – everything's included.
-Just bring yourself and get ready for a relaxed, hands-on fishing experience that'll have you hooked from the first cast.
+Looking for the perfect way to get your feet wet with Gulf Coast fishing?
+This beginner-friendly inshore charter out of Fort Morgan is exactly what you need.
+Captain Eddie knows these waters like the back of his hand, and he's built this 4-hour trip specifically for families, kids, and anyone who's never held a fishing rod before.
+You'll launch right from Fort Morgan Boat Launch and spend your morning working the productive inshore waters where redfish and trout love to hang out.
+Everything's included - gear, bait, licenses, even cleaning your catch - so all you need to bring is sunscreen and a cooler for your fish.

 What to Expect on the Water